GoogleCloudPlatform/gcp-service-broker/docs/releasing.md

 ## Update the project in the branch

 - [ ] Update version in `utils/version.go`.
+- [ ] Update the stemcell and go version in `pkg/generator/pcf-artifacts.go`
 - [ ] Run `./hack/build.sh`.
 - [ ] Update the `CHANGELOG.md` to match the new version.
 - [ ] Commit the changes on the new branch.